Audi S6 Insurance Rates

 | Wyoming | $1,194 | -$144 | -10.8% |

-Choosing high deductibles could save up to $470 annually, while buying higher liability limits will increase premiums.
-Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $430 more per year.
+Using high physical damage deductibles can reduce rates by up to $470 annually, while buying higher liability limits will push rates upward.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $430 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are likely paying $1,600 to $2,200 extra every year, depending on your age.
-A high-risk auto insurance policy can cost from 43% to 133% more than average.
+If you like to drive fast or tend to cause accidents, you could be paying anywhere from $1,600 to $2,200 extra per year, depending on your age.
+A high-risk auto insurance policy is expensive and can cost from 43% to 133% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |